Highway patrol: Morocco

 In Morocco, traffic policing on highways is the responsibility of Royal Moroccan Gendarmerie, the country's national gendarmerie force.

 Netherlands

 In the Netherlands, policing on the highways falls under the purview of the Dienst Infrastructuur, which is one of the Landelijke Eenheid (national police services, as opposed to the regional forces).
 Their primary focus is to conduct traffic stops with the aim to detect criminal activities and to intercept weapons, money and drugs.
-Which can be used for criminal activities.
+Which can be used for criminal activities. further they work with agencies to prevent international drug trade.
+Within the Dienst Infrastructuur there is an organisation called FIT (Flexibel Interventie Team) they are an organization that specializes in tackling embezzlement and theft of cars and tackling drug transport via cars.

 New Zealand

-In New Zealand the Highway Patrol operates almost exclusively on state highways and is a division of New Zealand Police.
+In New Zealand the Highway Patrol operates almost exclusively on state highways and is a subdivision of the Road Policing Team of the New Zealand Police.
+The Road Policing Team includes many different Highway Patrol type policing teams such as the Strategic Traffic Units, Commercial Vehicle Safety Team, Impairment Prevention Teams, and Serious Crash Units.
 Formerly traffic law enforcement was the responsibility of the Traffic Safety Service of the Ministry of Transport.
 The MOT had no law enforcement authority beyond traffic.
-The MOT merged with the Police in 1992 and the Highway Patrol was re-established as its own unit in 2001.
+The MOT merged with the Police in 1992 and the Highway Patrol was re-established as its own unit within the New Zealand Police in 2001.